 McMINNVILLE, Ore. – Two second-half goals from Whitman’s Alex Barsher and Cooper Schumacher spoiled the potential game-winning heroics of Linfield senior Harper Taylor and gave the Missionaries their first victory of the season, 3-2 over the Wildcats on a wild Sunday at the Linfield soccer field.

-Just minutes after Brian DeGrandmont (So., Portland, Ore.) and Taylor tied and then pulled ahead of Whitman early in the second half, Barsher worked his way through the Linfield defense to knot the score at 2-2.
+Just minutes after Brian DeGrandmont (Jr., Portland, Ore.) and Taylor tied and then pulled ahead of Whitman early in the second half, Barsher worked his way through the Linfield defense to knot the score at 2-2.
 Starting near midfield, the freshman weaved upfield before finishing off the drive into the right corner of the net.

 About 11 minutes later, Junpei Tsuji connected with Schumacher on a free kick, giving the Missionaries (1-4-2, 1-0-1 NWC) a 3-2 lead that held up over the final 22 minutes of action.